thenotoriousob/social-links-profile/README.md

 ### What I learned

 How to compile SAAS files
-SAAS variables
-SAAS use
-SAAS mixins/includes
-SAAS extend
-SAAS nesting
+SAAS variables - makes it easy to maintain and update styles across a project SAAS import - makes it possible to import modular pieces SAAS mixins/includes - makes it easier and more efficient to write CSS by allowing you to nest your selectors inside one another
+SAAS extend - when it is necessary for a class to have the styles of another class, along with its own specific styles SAAS nesting - makes it easier and more efficient to write CSS by allowing you to nest your selectors inside one another

 ### Useful resources